dustinboling/fallriveridx-wp-plugin/README.md

 # Fall River IDX Wordpress Plugin
-A wordpres plugin for the Fall River IDX.
+A wordpress plugin for the Fall River IDX.